foodkg/foodkg.github.io/app_kbqa/README.md

 # Application: Answering Natural Language Questions over FoodKG

 ## Prerequisites
-In order to run the following experiments, you will need to first download the [code] (https://github.com/foodkg/foodkg.github.io).
+In order to run the following experiments, you will need to first download the [code](https://github.com/foodkg/foodkg.github.io).
 All relevant code is in the `app_kbqa` folder.
 This code is written in python 3.
 You will need to install a few python packages in order to run the code.
 We recommend you to use `virtualenv` to manage your python packages and environments.